 Keep Your Friends Close

 I will leave you with one final point that will make winter in Yellowknife ten times easier.
 Do everything I mention above with friends.
 Spending time with friends new and old – and it really isn’t hard in this town to make new ones – is one of the most rewarding and energizing things you can do.
 Friends in the north quickly become family, they will do things with you, keep you going and be there for you if you need help.
-Just make sure you are returning the favourite.
+Just make sure you are returning the favour.